Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 This can be termed minimalism at its extreme.
 And sure thing, it looks gorgeous.

-Instead of just reducing the clutter of kitchen accessories and settling on a monochromatic or two-tone palette, you can also pull the electric plugs completely out of the backsplash and countertops, leaving you with a flush, sleek, and clean surface.
+Instead of reducing the clutter of kitchen accessories and settling on a monochromatic or two-tone palette, you can also remove the electric plugs completely from the backsplash and countertops, leaving you with a flush, sleek, and clean surface.

-You can even change the lighting, getting rid of the wide lighting for strip pendant lights that will hang over the countertop.
+You can even change the lighting, replacing the wide lighting with strip pendant lights that hang over the countertop.

-With this design, since the aim is to go for extreme minimalism, you should get rid of any kitchen accessory, tool, or appliance on the countertop too.
-Preferably, only one item should be left on the surface.
+With this design, since the aim is to achieve extreme minimalism, you should eliminate any kitchen accessory, tool, or appliance on the countertop.
+Preferably, only one item should remain on the surface.

 56. Invest in Lighting

-The minimalist European kitchen design shines in adequate lighting.
-And as far as lighting goes, there are two ways you can achieve this in your kitchen – through natural lighting (preferred), or a mix of natural and artificial lighting.
+Adequate lighting makes a minimalist European kitchen design shine.
+There are two ways to achieve this: natural lighting (preferred) or a mix of natural and artificial lighting.

-So, how do you ensure the space is getting enough light?
-First, you need to make sure the kitchen is efficiently bouncing off light from its surfaces.
-This means that in case your kitchen is positioned in such a way that natural lighting is limited, you should invest in fancy countertops and classic, laminated, drawers and kitchen cabinets.
+So, how do you ensure the space gets enough light?
+First, ensure the kitchen efficiently bounces light off its surfaces.
+If your kitchen is positioned so that natural lighting is limited, you should invest in fancy countertops, classic laminated drawers, and European kitchen cabinets.

 57. Keep Everything Low Profile

-Minimalist kitchen design not only involves using the bare essentials but also using design features in a structured way.
-And as far as the latter goes, you can keep the Kitchen Island and countertops at a low profile, for a great minimalist effect.
+Minimalist kitchen design not only involves using the bare essentials but also structured design features.
+As far as the latter goes, you can keep the Kitchen Island and countertops low-profile for a great minimalist effect.

 How does that work?
-By being at the same level, the cooktops and countertops appear smooth and continuous.
-You can then declutter these surfaces, for a greater sense of continuity.
+The cooktops and countertops appear smooth and continuous at the same level.
+You can then declutter these surfaces for a greater sense of continuity.

-You can extend this low profile aesthetic to the pendant lighting as well.
+You can extend this low-profile aesthetic to the pendant lighting as well.
 You can drop them a bit lower, making sure they all align horizontally.
-The seats at the kitchen island should not be too tall as well.
+The seats at the kitchen island should also not be too tall.

 58. Be Creative with Pops of Color